 Getting your documentation in order is the most critical part of the compliance process.
 It might feel like a lot, but breaking it down into manageable steps makes it much easier.
 Think of this as creating a complete profile for your product that tells the FDA everything it needs to know to confirm its safety and compliance.
 A methodical approach here will save you from headaches and potential delays down the road.
 Let’s walk through exactly what you need to prepare.

-Who Is the “Responsible Person”?
+Are You the “Responsible Person”?

 First, you need to identify the “responsible person” for your cosmetic products.
 Under MoCRA, this is the manufacturer, packer, or distributor whose name appears on the product label.
 If your company’s name is on the bottle, that’s you.
 This entity holds the legal responsibility to list each cosmetic product with the FDA and ensure all information is accurate and up-to-date.
 Understanding this role is the foundational step, as all other compliance duties, from safety substantiation to adverse event reporting, fall on the shoulders of the responsible person.

-Gather Your Required Product Information
+Your Product Information Checklist

 Before you even think about filling out a form, you need to collect all the necessary information in one place.
 This proactive step will make the submission process smooth and efficient.
 You’ll need a comprehensive file for each product that includes the brand name, product name, cosmetic category, and a complete list of ingredients, including any fragrances, flavors, or colors.
 You will also need the facility registration number for each location where the cosmetic is manufactured or processed.
 Having this cosmetic product listing information ready will prevent you from having to scramble for details during the submission process.